3 Days in Seattle Itinerary for First-Time Visitors | Ultimate Travel Guide

 Walk around Seattle

-still in the touristy parts of downtown Seattle.
+Still in the touristy parts of downtown Seattle.
 See the Bill and Malinda Gates Foundation for more insightful inspiration and to learn about the amazing things humanity is doing to change the world.
 This is a place we were able to visit and I thought it was an extremely cool experience and very moving as well.

-Other places to visit in the area is the museum of Pop Culture and the Pacfiic Science Center.
+Other places to visit in the area is the museum of Pop Culture and the Pacfic Science Center.
 Both located right next to the Space Needle.
 There is plenty to due in this area so make sure you spend at least a full day exploring here and the rest of downtown Seattle!

 If you’re a sports fan like me you will get to see T-Mobile Park, where the Seattle Mariners play, as well as Lumen field, where the Seahawks play.
 They are right next to each other so you can cross two stadiums off your list back to back.
 Take a tour of the fields or just go inside to check out the gift shops.